“Everything you need to deliver great mobile apps” is Xamarin’s premise

 - New gesture application

-Based on previous experiences, we can say that a 70% of the code is shared, and that this percentage increases to a 85% approximately, if we use Xamarin Forms.
-The remaining code, is used for specific functionalities such as accessing the camera.
+Based on previous experiences, we can say that a 70% of the code is shared.
+This percentage increases to a 85% approximately, if we use Xamarin Forms.
+You can use the remaining code for specific functionalities such as accessing the camera.
 In these particular cases, a specific code has to be applied to each project.

 These days, there is a constantly increasing demand for mobile applications.
 It is common knowledge that apps with a lack of emphasis on user experience tend to be unsuccessful.
 Therefore, a need for native applications, with good quality, high performance, and amazing UX, is rapidly increasing in order to be competitive in the market.